Luke 1:46-55 · Luke · Updated April 25, 2026

 Summary

 Mary begins her song by declaring her soul magnifies the Lord and her spirit rejoices in God, her Savior (verses 46-47).
 She acknowledges God's regard for her humble state and foresees that all generations will call her blessed (verse 48).
 Mary praises God for the mighty deeds He has done for her, affirming His holiness (verse 49).
-She speaks of God's mercy extending to those who fear Him across generations (verse 50) and describes how God has demonstrated His strength by scattering the proud and dethroning the mighty while uplifting the humble (verses 51-52).
+She describes God's mercy extending to those who fear Him across generations (verse 50) and how God has demonstrated His strength by scattering the proud and dethroning the mighty while uplifting the humble (verses 51-52).
 Mary continues by saying God has filled the hungry with good things and sent the rich away empty (verse 53).
 She concludes by noting that God has helped His servant Israel, remembering His mercy as promised to Abraham and his descendants forever (verses 54-55).

 The passage concludes with Mary establishing God's ongoing faithfulness and mercy to Israel and His people, as promised to Abraham and his descendants.
 The Magnificat presents itself as a declaration of God's mighty acts and enduring promises, emphasizing His care for the humble and His commitment to His covenant.
+Mary exalts God for recognizing her lowly status and for the great things He has done for her, which will lead future generations to call her blessed (verses 48-49).
+This passage highlights the reversal of worldly hierarchies: the proud are scattered, and the mighty are brought low, while the humble are uplifted (verses 51-52).
+It emphasizes God's mercy to those who fear Him and His commitment to His covenant with Abraham and his descendants (verses 50, 54-55).
+This hymn captures a vision of divine justice, where God's mercy and might are extended to the humble and faithful.

 Chiastic structure